PRINCIPLES FOR RESPONSIBLE BUSINESS

 Shareholders: A responsible business acts with care and loyalty toward its shareholders.

-Suppliers: A responsible business must treat its shareholders with respect and truthfulness.
+Suppliers: A responsible business must treat its suppliers with respect and truthfulness.
 This includes fairness and directness in pricing, licensing and payment.

 Competitors: Fair competition is a key to increasing the wealth and stability of an economy.
 Businesses must promote socially and environmentally responsible behavior with all parties, while avoiding anti-competitive arrangements, respecting tangible and property rights and refusing to acquire commercial information through unethical means.